openjump-gis/openjump/README.md

 Taking the _leap_ from _sourceforge_ to _github_, from _svn_ to _git_,
-us few volunteers of the _jump pilot project_ hope that maybe **you might join our struggle** to keep OpenJUMP not only alive but contribute to it's improvement and adapation of new and exciting standards.
+us few volunteers of the _jump pilot project_ hope that maybe **you might join our struggle** to keep OpenJUMP not only alive but contribute to it's improvement and adaptation of new and exciting standards.

 **NOTE:** The [OJ github repository](https://github.com/openjump-gis/openjump) and several of the extension repositories are mirrored at https://gitlab.com/openjump-gis/ .